About this course

 - Seminars and tutorials will require you to share, discuss and evaluate your ideas and practice with others

-Research & Practice 2 (Exhibition Studies)
+Research and Practice 2 (Exhibition Studies)

 Significant historic exhibitions, together with key readings, will form the core syllabus of Research & Practice 2 (Exhibition Studies).
 It aims to: